Driving while License Suspended

 - Driving while license revoked as a habitual traffic offender § 322.34(5);

-- Operating a motor vehicle carelessly or negligently causing serious bodily injury, death, without having a driver’s license or while driver’s license was canceled, suspended, or revoked for a specified reason under § 322.34(6)(a) or (b).
+- Operating a motor vehicle carelessly or negligently causing serious bodily injury, or death, without having a driver’s license or while the driver’s license was canceled, suspended, or revoked for a specified reason under § 322.34(6)(a) or (b).

 Call 8130-250-0500 for a free and confidential consultation.

 To prove the crime of driving with a suspended license under section 322.34(2), Florida Statutes, at trial, the prosecutor for the State Attorney’s Office must prove the three elements:

 - the defendant’s driver’s license was suspended at the relevant time;

 - the defendant’s knowledge of the license suspension; and